What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 How do financial sponsors provide comfort to sellers where the purchasing entity is a special purpose vehicle?

 In situations where the purchasing entity is a special purpose vehicle with no substance, the sellers will require the financial sponsors to provide, together with their binding offers, equity and debt commitment letters with certain funds commitments.
-Under the equity commitment letters, the financial sponsors irrevocably undertake to fund the bidding company if the bid is successful and, if not, to pay any damages awarded against the purchasing entity by a competent court in case of breach of the agreements entered into by this purchasing entity up to the amount of the equity commitment.
-This risk however is remote as French courts are reluctant to award significant damages.
+Under the equity commitment letters, the financial sponsors irrevocably undertake, if the bid is successful, to fund the bidding company so as to allow it to pay the relevant portion of the purchase price at closing and, if closing does not ultimately occur, to pay any potential damages awarded against the purchasing entity by a competent court in case of breach of the agreements entered into by this purchasing entity, in each case up to the amount of the equity commitment.
+The financial exposure of the financial sponsors under such equity commitments is however usually remote as French courts are reluctant to award significant damages.

 How prevalent is the use of locked box pricing mechanisms in your jurisdiction and in what circumstances are these ordinarily seen?